jantonguirao/nvImageCodec/docs/sphinx/samples.rst

 The next section documents the samples showing various use cases across these APIs.

 .. toctree::
     :maxdepth: 1

     C <samples/c_samples>
     Python <samples/python_samples>

+Refer to the :ref:`Installation` docs for the sample installation guide using *.deb or .tar installers.
+Refer to the sample README for instructions to compile samples from the source.